Critically acclaimed sophomore LP from KC's hardest working, most unapologetic rock and roll band.

 Originally released by the band in 2006, this critically acclaimed slab of rock n roll represents both Pizzasaurus Rex’s complete catalog and the first release of the Barker Gee Memorial Scholarship.
 Also featured is the artwork of Everett Gee, Barker’s brother and sought after punk rock illustrator.
 All proceeds from the sale of this cassette will be used to assist other DIY minded bands in the pursuit of their craft.

 Twenty-five years ago Truck Stop Love released their first recording; a cassette recorded by the band in the back room of Vital Vinyl, a local record store in Manhattan, Kansas.
-This November, the band will release three of those songs, plus 8 more previously unreleased demo tracks and never-before-heard recordings, on vinyl LP through Kansas City coop record label Black Site.
+In November, the band released three of those songs, plus 8 more previously unreleased demo tracks and never-before-heard recordings, on vinyl LP through Kansas City coop record label Black Site.